brainboxdotcc/ssod/resource/lore/history/2-background-story.md

-Mere seconds pass.
-The Thing passes out of the room through the door where the pair of guards once stood.
-Tucked underneath what could be described as an arm is a package of parchment, seven pieces of tattered vellum, covered in arcane scripture.
-Pausing for a short amount of time, The Thing takes a sharp ninety-degree turn, exiting through the ceiling, mysteriously taking the package through the solid structure with him…
-Minutes pass.
-There is an unbelievable scream of anger and rage as the Thing is sucked through the magical void to a place far away.
-Its stolen goods are dispersed, as the creature is forced to let them drift away, through the darkness.
-One by one the seven items drop out of the ether, landing hundreds of miles apart, in unknown locations.
-The psychic blast created by the event wakes you, and everyone else within the Wizards Keep.
-Almost immediately, you begin packing your bags.
-Something terrible has happened.
-You must leave this place…
+Seconds pass.

+The Thing glides through the heavy door the guards once protected, a package cradled beneath what might pass for an arm.
+Seven scrolls—tattered vellum etched with runes pulsing faintly with eldritch energy.
+The relics exude power, and corruption.

+The Thing pauses.
+Then, with impossible ease, it turns sharply and vanishes—passing upward, directly through the stone ceiling, scrolls and all.

+Moments later, a scream tears through the void.
+A sound of agony, fury, and denial.
+The Thing is being pulled back—banished by a force it did not expect.
+It howls as it is ripped away, flung through the fabric of reality to a place far from here.
+The scrolls, once gripped tightly, slip loose and vanish into the darkness.

+One by one, the seven ancient scrolls fall out of the aether, scattered across Utopia—each landing hundreds of miles apart, unseen, untouched, unknowable.

+The psychic shockwave left in the creature’s wake slams through the Keep like a thunderclap.
+It jolts you awake.
+Your heart races.
+You don’t know what has happened—but you know you cannot stay.

-Morning arrives at last to the Wizard’s Keep.
-Melting snow disguises a night of terror and pain, washing away bloodstains where once trained guards stood.
+By dawn, the snow begins to melt, leaving only silence and bloodstains where once the guards had stood.

-A solitary wizard knocks on the door of the grand wizard’s room… “What is it?
-I thought I told you never to wake me at this time in a morning?”
+A knock rattles the grand wizard’s door.

+“What is it now?
+I told you I am not to be disturbed at this hour.”
-The grand wizard opens his door to an apprentice wizard who does not look like he is bringing good news.
-Immediately, the grand wizard senses the worry in the youngster’s eyes, and ushers him to a seat near his desk.
-“I’m sorry to disturb your sleep, sir, but it seems we have a big problem…” “Well, what problem is that?
-Stop procrastinating, man… you’re a wizard not an Orc…” The young wizard starts to explain the events of the previous night.
-During the morning they had managed to figure out much more information.

-“The great demon Lord Garneth has sent a demonic assassin here, sir.
-He attempted to remove the seven spells of destruction from the holy sanctum, but was banished by an unknown force, and dispersed the scrolls through Utopia during the banishment process..”

-A look of terror fills the grand wizard, and he becomes almost as pale as the young apprentice seated before him.
-The seven scrolls the Thing attempted to steal were the Seven Spells Of Destruction, elements of evil locked away for all time.
-The scrolls were created in days long past, meant to usher in a new era of prosperity known as the peace pact.
-Evil had corrupted that meeting and the scrolls, turning them to the darkness, and causing them to be locked away and hidden for all time.
-Anyone reading the scrolls was said to gain immense power, in exchange for a part of their very soul, which could never be reclaimed.
-Reading all seven of the scrolls would not be advisable for anyone who wanted to preserve any thread of humanity.
-They had recently been moved here from the central magical repository far to the north, and it was obvious the demon Lord Garneth wanted them for some otherworldly purpose… Given previous attempts staged by this menace, and the fact that the demon had no soul to lose by reading the scrolls, it probably wanted to take Utopia for itself and overrun it with his foul minions.
-The wizard also knows that time is of the essence.
-Unless they find the scrolls before Garneth can send out more monsters to obtain them, all will be lost.
-Utopia will be destroyed, starting from the Wizard’s Keep in a final showdown of magical power.
+The door creaks open.
+A young apprentice enters, pale and anxious.

+“I’m sorry, Grandmaster… but we have a serious problem.”

+The wizard narrows his eyes.
+“Then speak plainly.
+You’re a wizard, not a halfling courtier.”

+The apprentice gulps and begins recounting the night’s events—his voice shaking.
+The tale is unbelievable.
+But the evidence is not.

+“Sir… it was Lord Garneth.
+He sent a demonic assassin.
+It breached the Deep Vault.
+It tried to steal the Seven Spells of Destruction.
+But something stopped it—some unknown force repelled it.
+The scrolls were scattered during the banishment…”

+The Grandmaster goes deathly still.
+His face drains of colour.
+The Seven Spells of Destruction—once sacred, intended to forge peace—had long since been tainted.
+They were to be hidden forever, sealed beneath stone and guarded by wards and warriors alike.

+They have been kept here for centuries, as no other stronghold wished to bear the burden of guarding them.

+Garneth must have known.

+He must have planned this for years.

+The scrolls were no ordinary artefacts.
+Each held untold power—power at a terrible cost.
+To read even one was to offer a sliver of your soul in exchange for might.
+To read all seven… was unthinkable.
+No humanity would remain.

+But Garneth had no soul to lose.

+He wanted Utopia.
+He wanted dominion.

+And now the scrolls were scattered—unguarded, vulnerable.

-“Those scrolls must be found!!!
-Garneth will find them first unless we hurry!
-Put a notice out to all adventurers and explorers… Ten thousand gold pieces to the one who brings back the scrolls and destroys the demon!”
+“They must be found!” the Grandmaster roars.
+“If Garneth retrieves even one… Utopia will burn.
+Issue a call across the realm.
+Ten thousand gold pieces to any soul who finds and returns a scroll.
+And double to the one who ends Garneth!”

-The assistant wizard rushes to your room to wake you, but when he opens the door the room is deserted.
-You have already gone… Are you already looking for the seven scrolls, or have you journeyed somewhere else?

-From here you take control.
-Decide the future of Utopia…
+The apprentice sprints from the room, heart pounding.
+He races to alert every adventurer he can find.

+But when he throws open the door to your chambers… you are already gone.

+Perhaps you sensed the storm rising.
+Perhaps you followed a trail in your dreams.
+Or perhaps you simply knew your path was about to change.

+From this moment, your story begins.
+The future of Utopia lies in your hands.